1997 Quarter Horse type mare

 Adoption Fee: $300

 Bandit is a Quarter Horse type mare who arrived at SAFE with two other herd mates, Brandy and Topper.
 Sadly, their owner was in hospice and needed for a place for their horses.
-Bandit is a friendly mare and she’ll be offered for adoption as a companion.
+Bandit is a friendly and sweet mare, who is up for adoption as a companion.
 Ideally, she and Brandy would be adopted together, as they are quite close having spent most of their lives together.

 All SAFE horses are adopted with a no-breeding clause, no exceptions.